-Every year, the Department of Geography, Geomatics and Environment has striven to promote and recognize excellence among our undergraduate and graduate students for academic achievements in the fields of Geography, Environment, Geographical Information Systems and leadership.
+Every year, the Department of Geography, Geomatics and Environment has striven to promote and recognize excellence among our undergraduate and graduate students for academic achievements in Geography, Environment, Geographical Information Systems and leadership.

 To be awarded to an undergraduate student at the University of Toronto Mississauga enrolled in their final year of a natural science program and who intends to pursue graduate study in the natural sciences.

 This award is presented to the undergraduate student in Geography, Environment, or GIS who has produced the best Honours Thesis of the year.
 It is determined and presented each year by the thesis course coordinator.

 The Canadian Association of Geographers Award honours the graduating student with highest overall Cumulative Grade-Point Average who is a Major or Specialist in a Geography, Environment, or GIS program.